Stenoptilia zophodactylus (Duponchel, [1840])

 (Photo: courtesy of Donald Hobern, Aranda, Australian Capital Territory)

 The adult moth is plain brown, and has a wingspan of about 1 cm.
-The species is found all over the world, including:
+The species has been found all over the world, including:

 • France,